angular/angular/aio/content/guide/class-binding.md

-# Modifying classes with attribute binding
+# Class and style binding

-Use class binding to add and remove CSS class names from an element's `class` attribute.
+Use class and style bindings to add and remove CSS class names from an element's `class` attribute and to set styles dynamically.

 ## Prerequisites

-TBD
+* Property binding

 ## Binding to a single CSS `class`